A note from Founders Sara O’Meara & Yvonne Fedderson:

 - When you think something might be wrong but you are worried to “cause a scene” or think “what if I’m mistaken,” REPORT (we have seen too many children molested and murdered while well-meaning bystanders deliberated over making a phone call).

 - To report with maximum efficiency, thoroughly document the event, time and place it occurred and any other relevant details.

 - Learn the physical signs of sexual abuse: Difficulty walking/sitting, torn/stained/bloody undergarments, pain/swelling/itching in genital area, pain while urinating, bruises/bleeding/tears/discharge around genital area, and sexually transmitted diseases.

-- Learn the behavioral signs of sexual abuse: Unwillingness to change for gym or participate in physical activities, sexual behavior/knowledge inappropriate for a child’s age, excessive masturbation, sexual acting out on younger children, poor peer relations, delinquent/runaway behavior, drastic change in school performance, sleep disorders/nightmares, eating disorders, aggression, withdrawal/fantasy/infantile behavior, self-abusive, lack of concern for personal safety, repetitive behaviors (hand-washing, pacing, rocking) and substance abuse.
+- Learn the behavioral signs of sexual abuse: Unwillingness to change for gym or participate in physical activities, sexual behavior/knowledge inappropriate for a child’s age, excessive masturbation, sexual acting out on younger children, poor peer relations, delinquent/runaway behavior, and drastic change in school performance This also includes sleep disorders/nightmares, eating disorders, aggression, withdrawal/fantasy/infantile behavior, self-abusive, lack of concern for personal safety, repetitive behaviors (hand-washing, pacing, rocking) and substance abuse.

 - Before effective therapy or self-advocacy, adult survivors may exhibit some of the following: flashbacks, depression, anxiety, self-destructive thoughts/feelings, anger, shame, eating disorders, dysfunctional relationships, dissociative episodes, drug use, poor decision-making skills, poor ability to set limits, trust issues and violence/criminal behavior.